panigiove/FlyPath_AP_Project/README.md

 ## Controller

 This component interacts with the entire network.
+At its core, the ControllerHandler is responsible for performing the desired actions on the network.
 Its UI is composed of three sections:

 ### Network Graph Panel
 This area allows direct interaction with the network.
 The network is represented as a graph, and each node has a label: `NodeType NodeId`.